dhyanKaro/GnauralToWAV/README.md

 ## Introduction

-GnauralToWAV is a CLI Java application that converts [Gnaural](https://sourceforge.net/projects/gnaural/) schedule files to WAV audio files.
-It uses (almost) the same engine as Gnaural's to generate a binaural beat audio track based on the input schedule file.
-The output is a WAV audio file, and should be identical to the one you'd get if you were to do it manually using the actual Gnaural GUI.
+GnauralToWAV is a Java application that converts [Gnaural](https://sourceforge.net/projects/gnaural/) schedule files to WAV audio files.
+The application uses Gnaural's (almost) same engine to generate binaural beats based on the input schedule file.
+The output is a WAV audio file.

 ## Installation